Tohir-Abdujaborov/kittenApp/Readme.md

 			getKittens($_GET['kittensAmountToFetch']);
 		}
 ?>`
+7. I stored API in my own server Tohir.lt.
+This solution was the best for me, because it returns a JSON-object.
+But [placekitten.com] was straitly rendering a kitten image.
+I could use such way, but it is not includes in the rules of List View.
 # Video Screenshot
 - You will be able to watch video screenshot by opening this link: [https://drive.google.com/file/d/1cPH2_Ur7Qx1AYH-6JzxTYR-WwsKo_9U_/view?usp=sharing]
 -